ComNets-Bremen/OppNets-on-LoPy/README.md

-## Implemented Forwarders
+## Implemented Protocol Layers

-Currently, only the Randomized Rumour Spreading (RRS) forwarding protocol is implemented.
+Here is a description of the different protocol layers currently available in the implementation.
+We are updating this reqpository with new protocll layers when they become available.

+### Simple Data Injection Application

+This application generates data with random values and passes it on to the forwarding layer to inject to the network.

 ### Randomized Rumour Spreading (RRS)

-The RRS protocol selects a random data item from the cache and send it to all the neighbours (if Broadcast-RRS) or one random neighbour in the nighbourhood.
+The Randomized Rumour Spreading (RRS) is a forwarding protocol that selects data randomly from a cache and sends to nodes in the communication range of that node.
+When sending, it can decide either to broadcast (for every neighbour to receive) or send it to a specific node.

+### LoRa

+This link protocol uses LoRa to perform direct communications with nodes in a neighbourhood.
+Using a hello message mechanism, it keeps track of the neighbours in a node's neighbourhood.

 ## Activity Logging

 All activities can be looged to the console and/or the log file.
-These have to be configured in the `settings.py` file.
-If the log file logging is enabled, a Micro SD card must be inserted to the LoPy4.
+These have to be configured in the `lib/settings.py` file.
+If the log file writing is enabled, a Micro SD card must be inserted in the LoPy4.
 Below is a sample of a log.

 ```
 1536792 3B0C link  > LoRa  | 3B0C:FFFF:H:3B0C